iHanjra/module-three-study-guide/06-react-lifting-state.md

 ## Data flow and management in React

 - What are the advantages of a downward data flow?
+Don't pollute global variables.
 - What do we use to send data upwards?
+Event handler

 ![](./images/lift-state.png)

 ## Lifting State

 - What `state` is being controlled by the `App.js`?
+Color
 - What is the default value of our `state`?
+White
-- What code represents our `event handler`?
+- What code represents our `event handler`? chooseColor
 - What `state` is being passed down as `props` and to which components?
+Color is being passed to aside and sketchpad
 - How do we expect the state to be `lifted`?
+Palette because that's where the event handler is being used.

 ```jsx
 // src/App.js